- Sparking Imaginations Tour Jun 30, 2015

 Charles Kleibacker Film Festival

-The Charles Kleibacker Film Festival celebrates the life and accomplishments of a style icon with a weekend of free films honoring all things fashion.
-Please note that all films are recommended for adult audiences, and that limited seating is available.
-To guarantee a seat, please MAKE YOUR RESERVATION EARLY.
+The fourth annual Charles Kleibacker Film Festival celebrates the life and accomplishments of a style icon with a weekend of free films honoring all things fashion.
+Please note that all films are recommended for adult audiences, and that limited seating in Cardinal Health Auditorium is available.
+Show times and tickets available starting July 14.

 This year’ films highlight legendary moments and personalities of the fashion industry.

-Support for this program was generously provided by Nordstrom and the Charles Kleibacker Endowed Fund for Excellence.
+Support for this program was generously provided in part, by the Charles Kleibacker Endowed Fund for Excellence.
 Established to honor Charles Kleibacker’s commitment to Columbus and to design, the Fund supports, among other things, public programs that address broad issues of art and culture.

 Support Provided by